raphaelramosds/sculptor/README.md

-# Sculptor Interface
+# Sculptor

-A graphic interface that implements Sculptor class methods.
+A graphic interface that implements [Sculptor](https://github.com/raphaelramosds/sculptor-library) class methods.
 You can see a introduction to the main funtionalities below

 ## Main shortcuts